spark-admissions-logo Free Consultation

 7. Demonstrate Interest

-No college wants to be your back-up plan.
+No college wants to be your backup plan.
 Just as you don’t want to be rejected by them, they don’t want to be rejected by you!
-Therefore, most colleges today track what we might call “demonstrated interest”: a measure of how interested they think a student is in them.
+Therefore, most college admissions officers today track what we might call “demonstrated interest”: a measure of how interested they think a student is in their particular school.

 While not all schools track prospective students’ perceived interest, it’s a good idea to demonstrate your interest at all the schools on your college list, not just your reach schools.
 That means attending information sessions, going on tours, following a school on social media, and emailing the admissions counselors assigned to your area.